DragonSenses/Algorithms/LeetCode/68-text-justification/problem.md

 2. **Iterative Refinement**:
    - Handle lines one at a time, adhering to the constraints of `maxWidth`.
    - Ensure proper spacing distribution and manage edge cases like the last line separately.

+# Greedy Modular Line Building Approach

+Greedy Modular Line Building has two core aspects:
+1. **Greedy**: Words are packed into each line by maximizing the fit without exceeding `maxWidth`.
+2. **Modular**: The task is divided into subtasks (determining words for a line and constructing the justified line), enhancing readability and maintainability.